codetalkio/codethoughts.io/posts/2016-05-11-using-electron-with-haskell.md

 }

 app.on('ready', createWindow)

-// Start the backend web server when Electron has finished initializing app.on('ready', createBackendServer)
+// Start the backend web server when Electron has finished initializing. app.on('ready', createBackendServer)

-// Close the server when the application is shut down app.on('will-quit', function() {
+// Close the server when the application is shut down. app.on('will-quit', function() {
   backendServer.kill()
 })
 app.on('window-all-closed', function () {
   if (process.platform !== 'darwin') {
     app.quit()
   }
 })
 app.on('activate', function () {
   if (mainWindow === null) {
     createWindow()